 Michael Hawkins is a management consultant practicing in the fields of negotiation and facilitation.
-He is the Chairman of the Asia Pacific Screen Awards and the Brisbane Asia Pacific Film Festival.
+He is the former Chairman of the Asia Pacific Screen Awards and the Brisbane Asia Pacific Film Festival.
 He is also Executive Director of the National Association of Cinema Operators – Australasia and the Australian International Movie Convention, a Director of Screen Australia and Creative Content Australia Ltd and a member of Advisory Boards including HLB Mann Judd Chessboard and two prominent Australian’s Family Offices.
 He is a Member (part time) of the Administrative Appeals Tribunal.
 He serves on the Foundation of the Queensland State Library.
 He was formerly CEO of Australian Multiplex Cinemas Ltd and Deputy Chair of Screen Queensland.
 He is a lawyer by training and a Fellow of the Australian Institute of Company Directors.View Profile

 Reviewed as a “Premier Australian filmmaker” by AsiaWeek magazine, and “one of the most convincing successes of the new wave Australian filmmakers” by France’s Cahiers du Cinema, Chan has collaborated on TV and feature films as Director and Producer with Japan, Hong Kong, Thailand, and American in joint venture in the past two decades.
 Chan made history in 1996 as the first Asian Australian to be appointed by the Governor General as a Commissioner of the Australian Film Commission.
 Her work has won 15 international awards and recognition including best films and best director awards, and New York Times Critics’ Pick for 33 Postcards during its USA release.